This is my personal Book of Shadows. If you find it useful or helpful in any capacity, please consider buying me a Coffee.

 Growing Concerns:

-Medicinal Uses: Promotes restful sleep (Inkwright); slows bleeding (Inkwright); reduces menstrual bleeding in particular (Inkwright); gastrointestinal anti-inflammatory (Inkwright); eases coughs and sore throats (Inkwright)
+Medicinal Uses: Promotes restful sleep (Inkwright); slows bleeding (Inkwright); reduces menstrual bleeding (Inkwright); gastrointestinal anti-inflammatory (Inkwright); eases coughs and sore throats (Inkwright);

 Compounds Known: